restarian/brace_document/docs/the_plugin_system/allocating_plugins_on_the_system.md

 ##### Hint: the *plugins* option can be used to display a simple list of the located plugins relative to a project.
 It then returns early without call the API.

+#### Plugins names will be shortened withing the platform if the directory name starts with *brace_document_*.
+This is done out of convenience when enabling plugins.